anguyener03/twitter_clone/README.md

 # twitter_clone
-This is a twitter clone for the csc 337.
-Created by Adler Nguyen and Anthony Vo.
+This is the front-end and backend code for a twitter clone.